azazelm3dj3d/0xnose/functional_tests/doc_tests/test_allmodules/test_allmodules.rst

 Finding tests in all modules
 ============================

-Normally, nose only looks for tests in modules whose names match testMatch.
+Normally, xnose only looks for tests in modules whose names match testMatch.
 By default that means modules with 'test' or 'Test' at the start of the name after an underscore (_) or dash (-) or other non-alphanumeric character.